Measurable fractional spin for quantum Hall quasiparticles on the disk: Conclusions

 \section{Conclusions}

 The theory of anyons is deeply rooted in the spin-statistics theorem.
 Quasiparticle excitations of incompressible FQHE states have been widely studied and several fractional properties have been pointed out, notably their charge and their statistics.
 It is a reasonable expectation that these particles should also have a fractional spin; yet, this was assessed only for systems defined on a spherical surface.
-No spin definition that is consistent with the spin-statistics theorem was found, to date, for wavefunctions defined on a non-curved surface.
-In this article we have filled in this gap: we have proposed a measurable spin for such quasiparticles and we have shown with numerical and analytical methods that it satisfies a generalised spin-statistics relation.
+In this article we have proposed a measurable spin for such quasiparticles and we have shown with numerical and analytical methods that it satisfies a generalised spin-statistics relation.

 Two important remarks are in order.
 The first one is that the fractional spin discussed in the article is not related to the SU(2) spin-1/2 that characterizes electrons.
 We are here speaking of an emergent property of a many-body quantum state, and indeed we also applied the formula to model wavefunctions for spinless particles.
 The second remark is that even if in all examples discussed so far we have only considered Abelian anyons, nothing precludes the application of our formula to non-Abelian anyons~\cite{Macaluso_2019}.
 Once a given fusion channel is chosen, Eq.~\eqref{Eq:Spin:Statistics} for the spin-statistics relation applies.